anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 ## Transformations
 Transforming the data involves feature encoding and engineering.

-!!! warning
-    Before transformation, be sure to detect (and potentially remove) outliers using distributions and/or domain expertise because they can severely skew transformations.
-We should regularly revisit these explicit decisions because they may change over time and you don’t want to be including or removing data we shouldn’t be.

 ### Scaling
 - required for models where the scale of the input affects the processes